eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 from quantum emitters, with minimal resources.
 It contains optimizers for reducing the emitter-emitter CNOT gate count during the generation of photonic graph states from quantum emitters.
 The generation is simulated via the stabilizer tableau.
+This library includes extra functionalities such
+as:
+* Bullet list
-This library includes extra functionalities for recognizing circle graphs,recognizing local complement (LC) equivalence of graphs, enumerating LC orbits of circle graphs, and generating the LC orbit of a graph.
+recognizing circle graphs,recognizing local complement (LC) equivalence of graphs, enumerating LC orbits of circle graphs, and generating the LC orbit of a graph.